 Curious about more leading matching gift programs?

-Check out our list of 8 Companies with Top-Notch Matching Gift Programs.
+Check out Double the Donation's list of The Top 20 Matching Gift Programs.

-Once you know about matching gifts, it is hard to disagree that seeking them is a crucial fundraising method.
+Once you know about matching gifts, it is hard to disagree that this is a crucial method of fundraising.

-The first step in bringing in matched gifts is getting the word out about them.
+The first step toward increasing matching gift revenue is getting the word out to donors about the opportunity.

-If a donor is unfamiliar with the programs, he might be hesitant to try it for fear of mountains of paperwork and an extensive process.
-Yet studies show that promoting matching gifts in fundraising appeals can increase response rates and average donation amounts by over 50%.
+If a donor is unfamiliar with these programs, he or she might fear that matching gifts will mean mountains of paperwork and an extensive process.
+However, the effort is worth it because studies show that promoting matching gifts in fundraising appeals can increase response rates and average donation amounts by over 50%.

-Securing a matched fund is actually not very difficult at all.
-So, when you tell supporters about the donation potential, be sure to emphasize that it won’t be a bunch of added work for them as it only takes a few minutes.
+Securing a matched gift is actually not very difficult at all.
+When you tell supporters about the donation potential, make sure to emphasize that it will only take a few extra minutes.

-There are numerous ways to keep donors in the loop about matching gifts, many online and some not:
+There are plenty of ways to keep donors in the loop about matching gifts, online and off.
+Some of these methods include:

 - During the donation process